phetsims/equality-explorer/doc/implementation-notes.md

 But in practice, this pattern is implemented in many differing ways.
 So I'll attempt to summarize how this pattern is applied in this simulation.

-A creator is responsible for handling the user interaction that results in the creation of both the model and view for a type of model element.
+A creator is responsible for handling the user interaction that results in the creation of both the model and view for a class of model element.
 In this sim, the creator is also responsible for managing the model element throughout its lifecycle.

 Creators live in the toolboxes below the scale, see `TermsToolboxNode`.
 The objects displayed in the toolboxes are `TermCreatorNode`s, each with an associated `TermCreator`.
 Clicking on one of the objects in the toolbox creates a term, via the following steps:

 1. The `TermCreatorNode` receives a Scenery input `{SceneryEvent} event`.
 The `TermCreatorNode` propagates the `event` to its associated `TermCreator`, and instructs it to create a `Term`.
 See `addInputListener` in `TermCreatorNode`.
 2. The `TermCreator` creates the `Term`, adds it to its list of managed `Term`s, and adds a listener to the `Term`'s `{Emitter} disposedEmitter` (fired when the `Term` is eventually disposed).
 See `createTerm` in `TermCreator`.
 3. The `TermCreator` notifies listeners that a new `Term` has been created by firing `{Emitter} termCreatedEmitter`.
 The `event` is propagated to `termCreatedEmitter` listeners.
 See `manageTerm` in `TermCreator`.
 4. The view listens for `termCreatedEmitter`.
-It creates the associated view component, a `TermNode` subtype.
+It creates the associated view component, a `TermNode` subclass.
 The `event` is propagated to the `TermNode`.
 A listener is added for the `Term`'s `disposedEmitter`, to dispose of the associated `TermNode`.
 See `termCreatedListener` in `EqualityExplorerSceneNode`.
-5. `TermNode` propagates the `event` to its drag listener, a subtype of `TermDragListener`.
+5. `TermNode` propagates the `event` to its drag listener, a subclass of `TermDragListener`.
 Interaction with the newly-created `Term` begins.
 See `startDrag` in `TermNode`.

 A term's lifecycle ends when it is returned to the toolbox, or when some action results in deleting it from the scale.
 When a term is disposed, the following steps occur:

 1. The `Term`'s `dispose` method is called, which causes its `disposedEmitter` to fire.
-See `dispose` in `EqualityExplorerMovable`, the supertype of `Term`.
+See `dispose` in `EqualityExplorerMovable`, the superclass of `Term`.
 2. The `TermCreator` that manages the `Term` receives notification that the `Term` has been disposed.
 It removes the `Term` from the scale (if relevant), and removes the `Term` from its list of managed `Term`s.
 See `termWasDisposed` in `TermCreator`.
 3. The view listener associated with the `Term`'s `disposedEmitter` receives notification that the `Term` has been disposed.
 The listener calls the associated `TermNode`'s `dispose` method, removing it from the scenegraph.
 See `termCreatedListener` in `EqualityExplorerSceneNode`.